enricollen/AIAgents/crewAI/podcast_creator_from_url_ollama_coquiTTS/README.md

 - **Audio Producer:**
   - Role: Generate high-quality MP3 audio from the podcast script.
-  - Tools: Uses Coqui TTS for text-to-speech synthesis.
+  - Tools: Uses a custom defined tool that exploits Coqui TTS for local text-to-speech synthesis.
   - Output: An MP3 file of the podcast narration.

 #### **Tasks**